A high school student highlights text on a sheet of paper on a desk.

 Sign up for Chalkbeat Detroit’s free newsletter to keep up with the city’s public school system and Michigan education policy.

-Michigan third grade students had the lowest performance in English language arts in the 11-year history of the state test.
+Last spring, Michigan third grade students recorded their lowest performance in English language arts in the 11-year history of the state test.

-Only 38.9% of the third graders were proficient in ELA in the assessments taken last spring, down from 39.6% a year earlier, according to results from the Michigan Student Test of Educational Progress, known as the M-STEP.
+Only 38.9% of the third graders were proficient in ELA, down from 39.6% in 2024, according to latest results released Wednesday from the Michigan Student Test of Educational Progress, known as the M-STEP.

 Lawmakers passed two bipartisan laws last year aimed at improving how schools teach literacy skills.
 The laws will require schools to screen students for characteristics of dyslexia and provide evidence-based literacy instruction.
 Plus, educator preparation programs will be required to train future teachers on dyslexia and student support strategies.
 The state is also investing millions in teacher training and curriculum materials.